-This Code of Practice defines the minimum requirements for the Metering Equipment required for the measurement and recording of electricity transfers at Defined Metering Points where the rated circuit capacity does not exceed 100MVA.
+This Code of Practice defines the minimum requirements for the Metering Equipment required for the measurement and recording of electricity transfers at Defined Metering Points where the rated circuit capacity exceeds 100MVA.

-For the purpose of this Code of Practice the rated circuit capacity in MVA shall be determined by the lowest rated primary plant (e.g. transformer rating, line rating, etc) of the circuit.
+For the purpose of this Code of Practice the rated circuit capacity in MVA shall be determined by the lowest rated primary plant (eg transformer rating, line rating, etc) of the circuit.
 The Metering Equipment provision and accuracy requirements shall anticipate any future up-rating consistent with the installed primary plant.
 The primary plant maximum continuous ratings shall be used in this assessment.

 For the purpose of this Code of Practice, the use of summation current transformers shall not be permitted.
-The use of interposing current transformers is permitted provided the overall Metering System accuracy is maintained.
+The use of interposing current transformers is permitted providing the overall Metering System accuracy is maintained.

-Where a material change to a Metering System takes place, then this Metering System must be modified to comply with the most recent version of this Code of Practice.
+Where a material change to a Metering System takes place, then this Metering System must be modified to comply with the most up to date version of this Code of Practice.
 Changes to a Metering System are considered to be material where they constitute a change to:

-- i.
-Switchgear containing measurement transformers; and/or - ii.
-The primary plant associated with the Metering System i.e. the measurement transformers.
+- (i) Switchgear containing measurement transformers; and/or - (ii) The primary plant associated with the Metering System i.e. measurement transformers.

-Where a Metering Dispensation applies, and where the Actual Metering Point is not at the Defined Metering Point, a material change affecting the Defined Metering Point may not affect the Metering System at the Actual Metering Point.
+Where a Metering Dispensation applies and where the Actual Metering Point is not at the Defined Metering Point, a material change affecting the Defined Metering Point may not affect the Metering System at the Actual Metering Point.

-BSCCo shall retain copies of, inter alia, the Code of Practice together with copies of all documents referred to in them, in accordance with the provisions of the Balancing and Settlement Code (the Code).
+BSCCo shall retain copies of, inter alia, this Code of Practice together with copies of all documents referred to in it, in accordance with the provisions of the Balancing and Settlement Code ("the Code").